Megan Godfrey: Politics

 In the general election on November 6, 2018, Godfrey narrowly unseated Republican State Rep. Jeff Williams by a final vote of 1,857 to 1,827 (50.5%-49.5%).
 She was the first Democrat elected to the House from Springdale since Louis McJunkin, who retired in 1999.

 As a member of the 92nd Arkansas General Assembly, Godfrey was in the minority as a Democrat.
 At the start of the session, Republicans had maintained a state government trifecta since 2015.
 Godfrey's signature legislation in 2019 was lead sponsor of Act 837, which grants nursing licenses to qualified nursing school students with a Deferred Action for Childhood Arrivals (DACA) status.

 She announced plans to run for reelection in June 2019.
 Unopposed in the Democratic primary, Godfrey won a second term in November 2020 against Republican challenger Jed Duggar, a son of former state representative Jim Bob Duggar of 19 Kids and Counting fame.

+Following the redistricting of House maps in 2021, Godfrey was drawn into a much more heavily Republican district that did not contain most of the area she already represented.
+She announced her intention to retire from the House and not run for reelection in 2022.